Bromeliads are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 A variation on this plant is dubbed “Tricolor”.
 This plant has bands of creamy yellow/white running along the centers of the leaves.
 When the plant is about to flower, the bands become brilliant red.

-Other popular varieties include the compact Neoregelia Fireball with it’s fiery red leaves.
+Other popular varieties include the compact Neoregelia Fireball with it’s fiery red leaves when growing in bright light.

 When fireball bromeliads bloom time approaches, the center of the plant turns pink.
 When blossoms appear, they are a lovely shade of lilac.